Los Angeles Resisting Arrest Defense Attorneys

 Unfortunately, charges of resisting arrest are often used by police to hide misconduct or justify excessive use of force or other actions.
 Some officers have accused people of resisting arrest as a “punishment” for disrespecting them, threatened the charge to make a situation look more dangerous, or blame a defendant for his or her injuries.
 That is why remembering the three required components of a lawful resisting arrest charge is so important.
 You must have acted intentionally, known the alleged victim was an officer or EMT, and the alleged victim must have been attempting to perform their official duties.

 There are several viable defenses for a charge of resisting arrest, which include:

-If you’ve been charged with resisting arrest, retaining the services of a qualified criminal defense attorney can make the difference between spending a year in jail and walking free.
+If you’ve been charged with resisting arrest in Los Angeles, retaining the services of a qualified criminal defense attorney can make the difference between spending a year in jail and walking free.
 At Werksman Jackson & Quin LLP, we specialize in handling cases that have a significant impact on the lives of our clients.
 We work to resolve our cases quickly, quietly, and with the least amount of attention possible.
 Our team is known for the attention to detail we put on every case, and our ability to develop an effective defense strategy, based on the facts.

 Many of our cases are resolved with charges dropped with no further legal ramifications.
-Our trial lawyers will manage your case with excellent legal skills, from start to finish.
+Our Los Angeles trial lawyers will manage your case with excellent legal skills, from start to finish.
 We offer a free initial consultation, and our clients receive the same service from our team that we provide to celebrities, CEOs, and countless other prominent Angelinos.
 Contact us today at (213) 688-0460 to get started.

 Recent Case Results